VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/CommonVendor/Commonvendor.md

 # CommonVendor ==~object~==

 The `CommonVendor` refers to a common representation or type of a vendor.
-It represents a standard set of properties and information associated with a vendor entity.

 ## Fields